shehreendheda/katacoda-scenarios/continuous-profiling/step4.md

   Scroll to **Line 47**.
 When the application is started, `CREDITS` is used to warm up the service.

   Scroll to **Line 76**. `CREDITS` is also used when a request is made to the service for movie credits data.
+This means that, each time the movie credits data for a movie is retrieved, a connection is made to the database and the credits data for that movie is retrieved.
+The database is read for each movie that matches the query to the database.

+5. You can check how many movies are retrieved with the query.

+  Click the `curl` command below to query for this information, or copy, paste, and run the command in the terminal:

+  `time curl http://localhost:8081/credits?q=jurassic | jq ".[] | .movie.title"`{{execute T1}}

+  You'll see tha eight movie titles are returned for this query.

+  View the **Span List** again.
+Notice that eight connections are made to the database to retrieve the movei credits data for the eight movies.

   The movie credits data is static.
 When `movies-api-java` is brought online, it should make one request to the database and cache the movie credits data.
-With the dataa cached, if the movie credits data is requested from the service later on, repeated calls to the database will not be made.
+With the data cached during start up, if the movie credits data is requested from the service later on, repeated calls to the database will not be made.

-5. With this in mind, you update the the `CREDITS` supplier with a version that caches (or _memoizes_) the credits.
+5. With this in mind, you update the the `CREDITS` supplier with a version that caches the movie credits the first time the data is retriebed by adding `memoizes` to the command.
 Click the code block to update the `CREDITS` supplier on **line 36**:

   <pre class="file" data-filename="dd-continuous-profiler-dash2021/src/main/java/movies/Server.java" data-target="insert" data-marker="CREDITS = Server::loadCredits">CREDITS = Suppliers.memoize(Server::loadCredits)</pre>